French CEFR Levels Explained: A1, A2, B1, B2 and C1

 - Lead a 5 minute discussion defending a position with counterarguments

-- Write a 250 to 300 word essay with thesis, arguments, examples and conclusion
+- Write a 250 to 300 word structured essay with thesis, arguments, examples and conclusion

-- Follow a documentary and take structured notes
+- Follow a French documentary or radio programme and take structured notes

-Move from B2 to C1: Read novels and opinion columns, record and review your speech for precision and register, and expand topic specific vocabulary for study or work.
+Move from B2 to C1: Read novels and opinion columns, record and review your speech for precision and register, and expand topic-specific vocabulary for your field of study or work.
+Practise the subjonctif passé and third conditional structures to add precision to complex arguments.

 C1 French

-Who it is for: Learners who can express themselves fluently and spontaneously, including on abstract or complex topics, and who understand nuance and implied meaning.
+Who it is for: Learners who can express themselves fluently and spontaneously, including on abstract or complex topics, and who understand nuance, implied meaning and cultural reference.

 What you should know:

-- Confident control of all tenses and moods including the subjunctive and sequence of tenses
+- Confident control of all tenses and moods including the subjunctive, sequence of tenses, and the subjonctif passé

 - Conventions for formal writing and public speaking in French